-The launch of a new operating system is always a challenge.
-Change is hard, and in the context of stresses faced by the OEM community developing and manufacturing complex medical systems, it can be particularly daunting.
+The launch of a new operating system is always a challenge, and in the context of stresses faced by the OEM community developing and manufacturing complex medical systems, it can be particularly daunting.
 Considering the rising tide of security concerns affecting medical devices, however, and the ability of Windows 10 to better protect against these evolving threats, OEMs should be seeking smart ways to transition to the new software solution—smoothly and proactively, rather than under duress of a potential future FDA mandate.
 System validation, application performance, industry regulations, and compliance requirements are just some of the issues that have OEMs scratching their heads: What are the pitfalls of a Windows 10 transition and are there smart ways to successfully migrate hundreds or thousands of devices to a new operating system?

 Open discussion and shared information is critical to determining a path, tapping into insights from both engineering and development teams.
 This “big picture” approach will help OEMs take the most strategic path, as there are certainly going to be choices to be made.